jinahya/random-org-json-rpc/README.md

-# random-org-json-rpc-java
+# random-org-json-rpc
-A mavenized version of RandomOrg/JSON-RPC-Java
+RandomOrg/JSON-RPC-Java as Mavenized.